Personal Activity Intelligence for activity tracker - CERG - Cerg

 PAI considers your age, your gender, your resting heart rate and your maximum heart rate.
 In other words, PAI is not based on the number of steps you walk or how many minutes of physical activity you perform each day.
 Those measurements do not consider the intensity of the activity, which could make PAI a more accurate and attractive activity standard to decide if you exercise enough.

 Today's recommendations state that adults should be physically active with moderate intensity for at least 150 minutes every week, or with high intensity for at least 75 minutes.
-Our research, however, clearly show that even those who don't meet these activity standards have reduced risk of early death if they obtain 100 weekly PAI or more.
-Moreover, those who attended to the activity recommendations did not have reduced risk if they achieved less than 100 PAI every week.
+Our research, however, clearly shows that even those who don't meet these activity standards have reduced risk of early death if they obtain 100 weekly PAI or more.
+Moreover, those who attend to the activity recommendations do not have reduced risk if they achieve less than 100 PAI every week.

 Also people with cardiovascular disease should aim for 100 PAI to live longer.
-We estimated PAI in more than 3000 participants with previous myocardial infarction, angina or stroke from the HUNT1 Study, and followed them for up to 30 years.
+We estimated PAI in more than 3000 HUNT1 participants with previous myocardial infarction, angina or stroke, and followed them for up to 30 years.
 Those who achieved 100 PAI or more had 36 % lower risk of dying from cardiovascular causes compared to inactive patients.
 They also lived for an average of 5 years longer than those who earned less than 100 PAI.
 To achieve 100 PAI was a better predictor of future health benefits than achieving today's exercise recommendations.

 It doesn't matter what type of activity you do to earn PAI – you could walk, run, cycle, row, swin or go skiing.
 All that matters is how high your heart rate is during the activity.
 You will get 100 in one hour if the intensity is 80 % of your maximum heart rate.
-Two and a half hours of activity of moderate intensity, however, will not give you more than approximately 45 PAI.
+On the other hand, two and a half hours of moderate intensity activity will not give you more than approximately 45 PAI.

 It is easier to reach the first 50 PAI compared to the next 50.
-That is because the risk reduction for lifestyle diseases is greatest when progessing from inactivity to some physically activity.
-This means that if you repeat a workout two days in a row, you will get less PAI the second time around.
+That is because the risk reduction for lifestyle diseases is greatest when progessing from total inactivity to some physically activity.
+This means that if you repeat a workout two days in a row, you will get less PAI on the second workout.
 You can achieve a maximum of 75 PAI points in one day.

 PAI in the media